ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 - **Challenge of Integrating Mailing Services:** Integrating a reliable and efficient mailing service into our application was a critical task, given that emailing is one of the most time-consuming parts of the workflow.
 Our goal was to automate this process to help workers identify and fix defects more efficiently.
 However, finding the right SMTP service and API for an automated email bot proved to be challenging.

-- **Initial Attempts with Gmail:** Initially, we attempted to use Gmail as our SMTP service.
+- **Initial Attempts with Gmail+nodemailer:** Initially, we attempted to use Gmail as our SMTP service.
 However, Gmail imposes several restrictions to prevent unauthorized access and ensure account security.
 It requires 2-factor authentication (2FA) and implements heuristics to detect and block suspicious login attempts, which posed significant obstacles.
 Gmail's concept of "Less Secure" apps further complicated matters, as it requires special configurations to allow applications to send emails without using OAuth 2.0.
 Despite these efforts, Gmail's restrictions often slowed down the demo and affected the overall reliability of our mailing system.

 - **Transition to Mailgun:** To overcome these limitations, we switched to Mailgun, a dedicated email delivery service that supports automated emailing and offers advanced features like email analysis.
-Mailgun’s robust API and support for automation made it an ideal choice for our needs.
 By leveraging Mailgun, we not only enabled automatic mailing but also provided valuable email analytics that could benefit our customers by offering insights into email delivery and engagement.

 - **Creating a Seamless Workflow:** To streamline the email process, we created a template that pre-fills much of the information needed for sending emails.
-This approach minimized manual input and reduced the potential for errors.
-Users like Justin can now simply select the recipient and attach the checklist that was just downloaded, speeding up the process significantly.
 By embedding the mailing service directly into the application, we ensured that the workflow remained smooth and efficient.

-- **User Experience and Efficiency:** The integration of Mailgun allowed us to automate a traditionally manual task, reducing the time and effort required to send emails.
-This feature enhances the overall workflow, enabling users to focus on more critical tasks while ensuring that communication remains prompt and accurate.
+This approach allow user to access the info in the app so it minimized manual input and reduced the potential for errors, enabling users to focus on more critical tasks while ensuring that communication remains prompt and accurate.

-- **Valuable Insights Through Email Analysis:** Mailgun's email analysis capabilities provide customers with valuable insights into the performance of their emails.
-This feature allows users to monitor delivery rates, engagement metrics, and more, enabling them to make informed decisions about their communication strategies.

-### Amazon S3 Storage
+### File Storage and Retrieval

-- Implemented a system for storing pictures and documents using AWS S3 buckets
+- **Implementation of AWS S3 for Storage**: We implemented a robust system for storing pictures and documents using AWS S3 buckets, enabling secure and scalable file management.
+This setup allows us to efficiently handle large volumes of data while ensuring high availability and durability.
+- **Integration with Multer**: To facilitate seamless file uploads, we integrated Multer, a middleware for handling multipart/form-data.
+This integration streamlined the process of uploading files to S3 directly from the application, ensuring a smooth and user-friendly experience.

 ### User Authentication and Authorization with Role based access control
 - Implemented user authentication and authorization using jwt in httpOnly and secure cookies and bcrypt